proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

 In ProPlot, tick locators, tick formatters, axis scales, cartopy projections, colormaps, and property cyclers are all "registered".
 This is done by creating several **constructor functions** and passing various keyword argument *through* the constructor functions.
-This may seem "unpythonic" but it is absolutely invaluable when making plots.
+This may seem "unpythonic" but it is absolutely invaluable when writing plotting code.

-The constructor functions also accept *other* types of input: For example, scalar numbers passed to `~proplot.axistools.Locator` returns a `~matplotlib.ticker.MultipleLocator` instance, lists of strings passed to `~proplot.axistools.Formatter` returns a `~matplotlib.ticker.FixedFormatter` instance, and `~proplot.styletools.Colormap` and `~proplot.styletools.Cycle` accept all kinds of input.
-And if an instance of the corresponding class is passed to any constructor function, it is simply returned.
+Each constructor function accepts various *other* input types for your convenience.
+For example, scalar numbers passed to `~proplot.axistools.Locator` returns a `~matplotlib.ticker.MultipleLocator` instance, lists of strings passed to `~proplot.axistools.Formatter` returns a `~matplotlib.ticker.FixedFormatter` instance, and `~proplot.styletools.Colormap` and `~proplot.styletools.Cycle` accept colormap names, individual colors, and lists of colors.
+When a *class instance* is passed to the relevant constructor function, it is simply returned.
 See :ref:`X and Y axis settings`, :ref:`Colormaps`, and :ref:`Color cycles` for details.

 The below table lists the constructor functions and the keyword arguments that use them.